SymmetricChaos/lindenmayer/readme.md

 The `LSystemBuilder` struct is an iterator that will produce the symbols from line 5 from the sequence.

 More complex L-Systems have more symbols and more rules.
 Importantly these systems can contain *terminal symbols* which are symbols that do not change when the rules are applied or, equivalently, have a rule that turns them in themselves like "C" ⇒ "C" (C becomes C).
-Due to how `LSystemBuilder` is implemented it is best to simply not include a rule for these symbols at all.
+Due to how `LSystemBuilder` is implemented it is best to simply not include a rule for these symbols at all, this signals to the program that it can immediately return the symbol.
 Consider a more complex L-System in which there are many more symbols than rules.

 ```rust
 let axiom = "X";